sqlfluff/sqlfluff/CONTRIBUTING.md

 twine upload dist/*
 ```

-... and the most recent version will be uploaded to pypi.
+... and the most recent version will be uploaded to PyPI.